lukeweston/SEGPlug/README.markdown

 During "wired" flashing or programming (either with the ISP programmer or with a FTDI serial cable), the XBee module must be removed from its socket.

-*Temperature sensor*:
+**Temperature sensor**:

-A Microchip MCP9701 temperature sensor IC with a linear analog output is used to replace the relativly expensive DS18B20 temperature sensor.
+A substantially cheaper Microchip MCP9701 temperature sensor IC with a linear analog output is used to replace the relativly expensive DS18B20 temperature sensor.

-*Measurement resolution*:
+**Measurement resolution**:

 The power measurement resolution or "granularity" should be about 2.5W per LSB, when operating from 230VAC.